pconrad/ucsb-cs-jekyll-theme-try2/_lab/lab01.md

 Overview of this lab
 ====================

-1. Work in your pair partnership on this project.
+1. You are encouraged to work with a pair partner on this project.
 Don't start working unless you are sitting together.
 This should be a true pair partner assignment.
 In true pairing, every line of code goes through the minds of two programmers.
 Please read this [blog post from the well-known Agile Coach LLewellen Falco](http://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html) that explains the idea of **strong-style pairing**.

 1. Login at github.com.
 Click on the drop down menu at left where your username appears, and ensure that <tt>{{page.org}}</tt> appears    among your organizations in the drop down menu.
 (Note: The image might have ucsb-cs56-w18, but your page should have {{site.github-org-name}} instead.
 The URL for that org is <{{site.github-org-url}}>, and if you followed the steps in lab00, you should have an invitiation to join that org.